 In Year 8, the NWWRAC will continue its successful collaboration with ICES scientists and Member States to identify useful data to improve assessments for key data-limited stocks.
 In Year 7 the NWWRAC reached a milestone in this initiative by participating in two data deficiency coordination workshops between ICES, the North Sea RAC, the North Western Waters RAC and national authorities from Member States (ICES WKDDRAC1 and WKDDRAC2).
 These meetings took place in Copenhagen in January and March 2011, respectively.
-The objective was to agree the terms of reference and a common framework for a collaborative approach in tackling weak assessments caused by data deficient stocks were formally established by the NWWRAC in July 2011 to maintain a permanent dialogue and collaboration between ICES Working Groups and NWWRAC Data Coordinators.
+The objective was to agree the terms of reference and a common framework for a collaborative approach in tackling weak assessments caused by data deficiencies and to suggest remedial measures.
+Regional Task Forces for data deficient stocks were formally established by the NWWRAC in July 2011 to maintain a permanent dialogue and collaboration between ICES Working Groups and Data Coordinators.